How to Put Braces Wax On: A Step-by-Step Guide for Parents

 8. Avoid Eating or Drinking: It’s best to remove the wax before eating or drinking, as food and liquids can break it down or dislodge it.

-9. Replace as Needed: Remind your child to regularly, especially after meals, to maintain hygiene and effectiveness.
-While for several hours, it may need replacing after eating or brushing.
+9. Replace as Needed: Remind your child to regularly replace the wax, especially after meals, to maintain hygiene and effectiveness.
+While wax can last for several hours, it may need replacing after eating or brushing.

-Orthodontic wax is a temporary yet effective solution to help .
-If irritation continues even after applying the wax, don’t hesitate to reach out to for further assistance.
+Wax is a temporary yet effective solution to help manage discomfort.
+If irritation continues even after applying the wax, don’t hesitate to reach out to your orthodontist for further assistance.
 Remember, you’re not alone in this – support is always available to help your child through this process.

 Each box represents a step in the process of applying wax to braces.
 Follow the arrows to see what to do next, ensuring your child stays comfortable during their braces journey.